Geobiology and Paleobiology

-The Department of Earth and Planetary Sciences offers interdisciplinary curricula in paleobiology, leading to the Master of Science and Doctor of Philosophy degrees.
+The Department of Earth and Planetary Sciences offers interdisciplinary curricula in geobiology and paleobiology, leading to the Master of Science and Doctor of Philosophy degrees.
 Research opportunities exist in invertebrate and vertebrate paleontology, evolutionary biology, phylogenetic inference, paleoecology, functional morphology, biogeography, geomicrobiology, paleoclimatology, and biogeochemistry.
 Students are encouraged to design individual academic programs involving both empirical and theoretical approaches to investigating pattern and process in the evolution of life.
 Graduate seminars are offered each quarter on different topics in paleontology, and a wide variety of seminars on related topics are offered in the Departments of Evolution and Ecology, Entomology and Nematology, Environmental Science and Policy, as well as through the Graduate Groups in Ecology, Population Biology, Plant Biology, Integrative Genetics and Genomics, and others.

 Diverse fossil deposits ranging in age from Cambrian to Recent are located within a day's drive of Davis; several field and museum research facilities are similarily accessible.
 The Bodega Marine Laboratory is situated nearby on the Northern California coast in a region of tremendous ecological diversity.
 The department houses an extensive teaching collection of fossil invertebrates, vertebrates, microfossils, and plants.
 Ample laboratory facilities exist within the department and on campus for microfossil and macrofossil analysis, including stable isotope, trace element, and electron microprobe laboratories, as well as genomic analysis through the UC Davis Genome Center.
 Abundant opportunities exist in the Bay Area for a variety of collaborative paleontological research projects at the University of California, Berkeley; California Academy of Sciences, San Francisco; University of California, Santa Cruz; Stanford University; U.S. Geological Survey; and others.
 These and other rich resources create a particularly attractive academic climate for paleobiological research at Davis.